agustinmaciel/Coronavirus/README.md

-# Coronavirus
-Analysis of Coronavirus in Uruguay
+# Analysis of Coronavirus in Uruguay

 The aim of this project is to showcase the current and historical trend in Coronavirus infections in Uruguay, and compare them to the regional trends.